 Simply put, the cost of your loved one’s funeral will largely depend on how you want to celebrate their life and what kind of funeral they want.

-When it’s time to plan for a funeral for your loved one (or your own), it’s important to look at all your options.
-There are several considerations to keep in mind.
+When it’s time to plan for a funeral for your loved one (or your own), it’s important to look at all of your options.
+Whether you’re thinking about how you’ll want to be remembered or adhering to a loved one’s wishes, you’ll be required to make important choices during the funeral planning process.

 One of the most common funeral choices in the U.S. involves burial.
 A traditional burial process includes embalming to preserve the body for viewing and interment in either a coffin or a burial vault.
 While in-ground burials are the most common, you can also consider: